The TELUS Privacy Code

 Information about customers who are sole proprietors or partners is considered to be "personal information" if it is information about the individuals themselves, as distinct from information about their businesses.
 The latter is protected by other TELUS policies and practices and through contractual business arrangements.

-TELUS - In this Privacy Commitment, the words "we", "us", "our" or "TELUS" refer to TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time.
-These include, without limitation, the subsidiaries or divisions which carry on business under the following names: TELUS, TELUS Communications, TELUS Mobility, TELUS Québec, TELUS Retail Ltd., Koodo and Public Mobile, but not TELUS Friendly Future Foundation, TELUS Health, TELUS Health and Payment Solutions, TELUS Sourcing Solutions Inc. or TELUS International (Cda) Inc. "TELUS" does not include independent dealers and distributors of TELUS products and services.
+TELUS - In this Privacy Commitment, the words "we", "us", "our" or "TELUS" refer to TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time, including those subsidiaries or divisions that carry on business under the names TELUS, TELUS Communications, TELUS Mobility, TELUS Québec, TELUS Retail Ltd., ADT by TELUS, Koodo, and Public Mobile, but not including TELUS Friendly Future Foundation, TELUS Health, TELUS Health and Payment Solutions, TELUS Sourcing Solutions Inc. or TELUS International (Cda) Inc. The words "we" and "TELUS" do not include independent dealers and distributors of TELUS products and services.

 Principle 1 – Accountability